 Thinking about getting Dutch home contents insurance?
 This guide to home insurance in the Netherlands explains what you need to know.

-Whether you’re renting or buying a Dutch home, it might be a good idea to get your household goods protected with contents insurance in the Netherlands.
+Whether you’re renting an apartment in the Netherlands or buying a Dutch home, it might be a good idea to get your household goods protected with contents insurance in the Netherlands.
 Our guide will help you navigate the process, with sections on:

 - Introduction to home contents insurance in the Netherlands

 - Types of home insurance in the Netherlands

 - Home contents insurance costs in the Netherlands

 - How to choose home insurance in the Netherlands